Gasparo Balbi: Selected observations

-Yet his account, often cursory, seems to stress the barbarity of the place, and his abhorrence of non-Christian religions, often deriding them as devil-worship.
-He finds as much to fear from man as from animals.
-He noted frequently the danger from man-eating tigers.
-In the Andaman islands, they stop off on an island named Carnalcubar, which they say is populated by savage cannibals.
+His account, often cursory, seems to stress the barbarity of the place and his abhorrence of non-Christian religions, often deriding them as devil-worship.
+He found as much to fear from man as from animals and noted frequently the danger from man-eating tigers.
+In the Andaman Islands, he visited an island named Carnalcubar, which he said was populated by savage cannibals.

-He describes the four white elephants kept by the king of Pegù.
-He also describes how they catch and domesticate wild elephants.
-He described their marriage ceremonies, and festivities.
-He described the harsh physical punishments, including castration, for different immoral offences.
-He also described that he witnessed the king of Pegu, after a war, put four thousand inhabitants, men, women, and children, of a town to death by fire.
-He states he watched it with great compassion and my pain, seeing young blameless angels suffer martyrdom.
-In another anecdote, in 1583, Nadabayin, then king of Pegu, inquired from Balbi, as to who was the king of Venice.
-Balbi replied, there was no king, and that it is governed as a republic and not dominated by any king, taken by such a great marvel this king, began to laugh in such fashion that he was overcome with coughing and he said it gave him great displeasure (for me) to have such said to great persons like him.
+He described the four white elephants kept by the king of Pegù and how wild elephants were caught and domesticated.
+He described marriage ceremonies and festivities.
+He described harsh physical punishments, including castration, for different immoral offences.
+He witnessed the king of Pegu, after a war, putting four thousand town inhabitants, men, women and children, to death by fire.
+He states he watched it with great compassion and pain, seeing young blameless angels suffer martyrdom.
+In another anecdote, from 1583, Nadabayin, then king of Pegu, inquired from Balbi as to who was the king of Venice.
+Balbi replied that there was no king, and that it is governed as a republic and not dominated by any king.
+Taken by such a great marvel, this king began to laugh in such fashion that he was overcome with coughing and he said it gave him great displeasure (for me) to have said such to great persons like him.

 While Marco Polo's travels were, by then, centuries old; Balbi's commentary is generally contemporary with travels by the fellow-Venetian Niccolò de' Conti and Cesare Federici.
 The Genoese Hieronymo di San Stefano and Varthema of Bologna, occurred at the beginning of the 16th century.
 The more eloquent tale of Gemelli Careri in Giro del Mondo would be over a century later.